 I am a PhD student of British Literary and Cultural Studies at University of Saarland in Germany.
 My research interests are intertextuality and intermediality with a strong focus on popular culture.
 My PhD project focuses on the constructedness of present-day American and British pirate fiction.
 Drawing on Foucaultian thought, I investigate how maritime violence is turned into utopian fiction which serves escapist purposes (see a short abstract below).
 My most recent research article focuses on one of William Blake’s illuminated books and the respective re-interpretation by British singer and songwriter Bruce Dickinson.
-It will be published in the near future.
+I have also written the “Behind the Scenes” section of the blog article accompanying the release of the issue, talking about the long and difficult process that was needed to obtain print permission for the lyrics.
 Apart from that I have published a research article on James Bond inventor Ian Fleming’s use of the pirate motif and a review of a Bondian spy thriller.
 Next to my academic skills I also speak three languages on varying levels; I have gained knowledge on a foreign culture by living in the UK for three months in total; I was working as a language teacher and I hold a certificate in basics to online marketing provided by Google Zukunftswerkstatt.

 I am currently not working as I am about to finish my PhD thesis.
 Priorly I was teaching English to adults one-to-one as a side-job in a private language school which gave me the opportunity to gain teaching experience and to get insight into a world which is outside of the academic context and more business-orientated.
 I am proud to say that I have successfully prepared a candidate for the C1 Cambridge Certificate.